TomBrien/cardiffwaste-ha/README.md

 1. Go to Devices & Services in Configuration
 2. Click Add Integration and select Cardiff Waste
-3. When prompted, enter the unique property reference number (UPRN) of your property.
-You can find this using [this site](https://www.findmyaddress.co.uk/search)
+3. When prompted add your properties post code and press submit
+4. After the search completes, select your address from the drop down and press submit

 ### Configuration